 Campaign Creative Direction for Billie's first colorblock razor, DreamPop.

-The first task was to design the razor itself, which ultimately pulled directly from the brand colors — creating an instantly recognisable color palette but one that also inherently referenced a 90's aesthetic.
+First tasked with selecting a colorway for the razor itself, a combination was made that pulled directly from the brand colors — creating an instantly recognisable color palette but one that also inherently referenced a 90's aesthetic.
 From there, the campaign creative pulled from the poses, colors, props and wardrobe of iconic 90's advertising — a decade rich in cultural relevance for our customer.

-The campaign theme 'Bringing back the fun' bought together four 'bffs' — each dressed in one of the four razor colors — as a nostalgic throwback to the classic 'getting ready' routines of the decade.
+The campaign theme 'Bringing back the fun' brought together four 'bffs', each fitted out in one of the four razor colors, as a nostalgic throwback to the classic 'getting ready' routines of the decade.
 Still life compositions referencing Walter Wick's iconic ISpy books provided a new way to elevate product photography with props distinctly referencing the product inspiration.

 The campaign was featured as an OOH signage domination at Bedford Ave Subway Station in Brooklyn, New York, for the month of December 2018.